 The best way to cover your assets is by understanding how Innocent Spouse Relief works.
 If you filed a joint return with a spouse who falsified income, and then you signed the return without suspecting any wrongdoing, you may qualify for Innocent Spouse Relief.
 This means you won’t be held liable for unpaid taxes or anything else that may have been misrepresented.

 There are other, more nuanced forms of Innocent Spouse Relief that could offer protection, even if you don’t meet the traditional criteria.
 If you’ve been living apart from your spouse for a year before filing an Innocent Spouse Relief request, or if you are widowed, you may still qualify.
-There are additional protections for spouses who were under threat of domestic violence at the time the taxes were filed, too [source: IRS].
+There are additional protections for spouses who were under threat of domestic violence at the time the taxes were filed, too.

 2. Don’t Deduct Child Support

-Child support is the term used for court-ordered payments to support a child or children age 18 or younger.
+Child support is the term used for court-ordered payments to support a child or children aged 18 or younger.
 When you have children and become legally separated, child support usually factors into the arrangement.
 If you are not legally separated, but informally estranged, you are not required to pay child support, although some parents opt to make voluntary payments.
 Although these voluntary payments won’t count toward any future court-ordered child support payments, be sure to record the financial contributions you make.

-Whatever the arrangement, money paid for child support is not tax deductible.
+Whatever the arrangement, money paid for child support is not tax-deductible.
 For example, if Sarah pays $300 a month in child support during her separation from Ben, it is not an expense she can deduct from her income taxes.
 And, if she falls behind on child support payments, her tax refund could be garnished for child support.

-1. Beware Capital Gains
+1. Beware of Capital Gains

-There’s only one home and there are two of you.
+There’s only one home, and there are two of you.
 Clearly, you can’t both lay claim to the place if you’re heading toward divorce, so why not sell it?
 For many couples, it’s a solution worth exploring.
 There are, however, some tax traps ready to snap once the “sold” sign goes up in the front yard.
 Namely, the capital gains tax.

 If, for example, you purchased your home two years ago and are now selling it during your separation from your spouse, you will still reap some of the benefits of capital gains tax exclusion.
 The amount will depend on your particular circumstances, so be sure to contact a tax professional.